BlueSkies503/research-demographics/Dashboard/README.md

 Technical charts and graphs will be created and shared through Tableau.

 The first Tableau graph shows you how many people of each age have completed a survey, and you can filter for a specific age range.
+This graph is now grouped in bins of ten years.